Global regularity of three dimensional density patch for inhomogeneous incompressible viscous flow: Introduction

-Now we can select five divergence-free tangential vector fields for the two dimensional boundary according to the following result from \cite{GR}: \footnote{Porposition 3.2 in \cite{GR} concerns the framework of H\"older spaces, however the proof also works in the framework of Sobolev spaces.} \begin{prop}[Proposition 3.2 of \cite{GR}] For any $W^{k+2,p}(\R^3)$ two dimensional compact submanifold $\Sigma$ of $\R^3$, we can find an admissible system consisting of five $W^{k+1,p}(\R^3)$, divergence-free vector fields tangent to $\Sigma$. \end{prop}
+Now we can select five \emph{divergence-free} tangential vector fields for the two dimensional boundary according to the following result, which is Proposition 3.2 of \cite{GR}: \footnote{Proposition 3.2 in \cite{GR} concerns the framework of H\"older spaces, however the proof also works in the framework of Sobolev spaces.} \begin{prop} For any $W^{k+2,p}(\R^3)$ two dimensional compact submanifold $\Sigma$ of $\R^3$, we can find an admissible system consisting of five $W^{k+1,p}(\R^3)$, divergence-free vector fields tangent to $\Sigma$. \end{prop}

 Before we go to the statement of density patch problem in three space dimension, let us introduce the following notations which will be used freely in the following context.
-For any system $W=\{W_1,\cdots,W_N\}$ composed of $N$ continuous vector fields, and for any multi-index $\alpha=(\alpha_1,\cdots,\alpha_m)$ of length $m$ with $\alpha_1,\cdots,\alpha_m\in\{1,\cdots,N\}$, we denote
+For any system $\cW=\{W_1,\cdots,W_N\}$ composed of $N$ continuous vector fields, and for any multi-index $\alpha=(\alpha_1,\cdots,\alpha_m)$ of length $m$ with $\alpha_1,\cdots,\alpha_m\in\{1,\cdots,N\}$, we denote

 We emphasize that the order of differentiation is important.
 We furthermore denote

 to be an $N^m$ dimensional vector, where $\alpha$ takes over all the multi-index with length $m$ and with elements taking integer values between $1$ and $N$.